Vetpetmon/uBlock-residue-free/README.md

 ### DISCLAIMER
 Absolutely do not rely on Chromium-based browsers with any kind of security setup.
-Chromium browsers intentionally break adblockers and other security addons.
+Chromium browsers are well known to intentionally break adblockers and other security addons.
-Pair this with Mozilla-based web browsers like Firefox and Waterfox for a truly protective setup.
+Pair this with Mozilla-based web browsers like Firefox and Waterfox for true protection.

 ## How to use
 Simply import the following url into your filter lists: